beccasaurus/expectations.dart/README.markdown

     // Without any reflection, we can't even get the type of the object passed, although we can
     // check it against types we already know about, eg. if (target is String)
     //
-    // So ... how do we determins what to return?
+    // So ... how do we determine what to return?
     //
     // We have a list of functions that, given a target, return either null or an instance of
     // a class that expect() should return ... hopefully one which has a toBeAwesome() function!